-(Not all pieces have recordings and not all recordings are CD quality since some are concert recordings, but they give an idea of the piece with the electronics.
-One listen will give a better understanding of the composition, while avoiding too much interpretive influence.)
+(Not all pieces have recordings and not every recording is CD quality since some are concert recordings.
+It is recommended that performers interested in pieces for instruments and electronics should listen to a recording at least once in order to gain a better understanding of the electronic component of the composition while avoiding too much interpretive influence from the recording.)